HaleTom/reinforcement_learning_specialisation_notes/02-Sample-based-methods/notes/wk3.md

 # Week 3: Temporal Difference Learning Methods for Prediction

+The differences between DP, MC, and TD are primarily in the prediction part of generalised policy iteration (GPI).

 TD learning is the most central and novel idea in RL.

 The special cases of TD methods introduced in chapter 6 should rightly be called one-step, tabular, model-free TD methods.